Rochester Red Wings Post-Game Notes

 - Rochester Red Wings Post-Game Notes - Rochester Red Wings

-- Senzel Set to Start Rehab Assignment with Bats - Louisville Bats

-- Indians and Mud Hens Postponed on Wednesday Afternoon - Indianapolis Indians
+- Eighteen Indians Games to Air on WTTV.2 "The Dot" - Indianapolis Indians

-- Saints Expand Their Listening Reach with Three Sunday Home Games on KFAN - St. Paul Saints
+- May 19 Game Notes: Iowa Cubs vs. Columbus Clippers - Iowa Cubs

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.